Phạm Tuân: Early life and military career

-Phạm Tuân was born in 14 February 1947 in Kiến Xương, Thái Bình province in northern Vietnam.
+Phạm Tuân was born on 14 February 1947 in Kiến Xương, Thái Bình province in northern Vietnam.

-Initially a Infantry soldier he was recruited into the Vietnam People's Air Force (VPAF) in 1965 as a radar mechanic student.
+Initially an Infantry soldier, he was recruited into the Vietnam People's Air Force (VPAF) in 1965 as a radar mechanic student.
 Tuân was then selected for pilot training as a commissioned officer, graduating at the Krasnodar Flight School in the Soviet Union as a MiG-17 pilot in 1967, then moved-up for training in the MiG-21, and becoming assigned to the VPAF 910th Air Training Regiment from 1968 to 1969 while participating in developing night-time interception techniques against U.S. air raids, and then attached with the 923rd Fighter Regiment from 1969 to 1970, finally with the 921st Fighter Regiment from 1970 to 1973.

 On the nights of 18–27 December 1972, during Operation Linebacker II (also referred to as the "Christmas Bombings"), then-Major Phạm engaged USAF Strategic Air Command (SAC) B-52 Stratofortress heavy bombers at least a dozen times.
 On the 27th, Phạm was able to get close to a B-52 formation at supersonic-speed in his MiG-21MF (#5121), and fire a pair of missiles in the sub-4 km range, visually identifying and reporting that his missile(s) struck the B-52D, causing it to go down in flames over the border of Hòa Bình–Vĩnh Phúc province.
 This claim, which would be the alleged ‘only’ B-52 downed in air-to-air combat during the war is unclear according to U.S. record, which claims that this B-52 was downed by a surface-to-air missile.
 In a book named "Hà Nội - Điện Biên Phủ trên không" (Hanoi - the Battle of Dien Bien Phu in the air) by Nguyễn Minh Tâm, published by Nhà xuất bản Quân đội Nhân dân Việt Nam (Viet Nam People's Army Publishing House), the author affirms that Phạm Tuân shot down the B-52 with two K-13 air-to-air missiles within a range of 4 kilometers.

 "My plane was only about 10km away from the B-52 bombers when I had detected them.
 Jettisoning my external (fuel) tank, I've immediately asked for an order to attack (from GCI).
 Even though I was approaching the bombers beyond the sound-barrier, I felt like time is moving very slowly.
 The enemy's escort group of F-4 fighters had not detected us.
 Just to be certain, I continued to shorten the distance, within the 3km range and launched the missiles, and as I was escaping, I clearly saw the moments both missiles exploding against the B-52, now going down in flames... the F-4s would certainly be after me now, but I've escaped."